lzubiaur/clipper-lua/README.md

-Clipper FFI binding for LuaJit
+Work in progress - Clipper FFI binding for LuaJit

 # Build the shared library